A pencil. That’s all you need.

 Drawing puts you in a creative state of mind and allows you to daydream and resolve other concerns in life.
 It’s meditative and relaxing.
 But you’ve got to draw to get results.
 The reward is in doing.
-The late great Pablo Picasso was once quoted as saying “Inspiration exists, but it has to find us working.”
+The late grand Pablo Picasso once said, “Inspiration exists, but it has to find us working.”
 So, if you’ve always wanted to learn to draw, then draw.
-With a pencil everything you imagine is real.
+With a pencil, everything you imagine is real.
 It’s that simple.

 I don’t know if you’ve encountered this, but sometimes people say they aren’t being creative because they don’t have the tools.
-Either they’re not painting because they don’t have canvas or they’re not writing because they don’t have a computer, or whatever.
+Either they’re not painting because they don’t have a canvas, or they’re not writing because they don’t have a computer, or whatever.
 That brings me to one of the things I like most about pencils.
 Everyone’s got one – at least one.
-I have drawers of them.
+I have drawers for them.
 Pencils everywhere.
 All kinds of pencils.
-I take pencils and a drawing pad most everywhere I go.
+I take pencils and a drawing pad almost everywhere I go.
 I keep them in the car and next to my bed.
-One never knows when the next great idea will strike and I want to be ready.
-And if I don’t have a pencil I draw with a pen.
+One never knows when the next great idea will strike, and I want to be ready.
+And if I don’t have a pencil, I draw with a pen.

 If I don’t have red, I use blue.

 In reality, there are tons of pencil choices.
 Drawing pencils come in various widths and sizes and are made by many brands.
 You can buy sketching and drawing pencils individually or in sets in multiple sizes, from skinny pencils to jumbo.
 But the beauty in its simplicity.
 You don’t need a ton of pencils to draw.
 Anyone can experience the joy of drawing with just about anything, from the old-fashioned graphite variety we all drew with as children to more advanced technical pencils.

 Two graphite grading scales are used to measure the hardness of a pencil’s graphite core – H and B.